RodneyEbanks/requirejs-plugin-bower/README.md

-# RequireJS Plugin for Parsing Dependencies in bower.json (InBrowser & InBuild)
+# RequireJS Plugin for reading paths configuration from bower.json.

-A plugin for [RequireJS](http://requirejs.org).
+A plugin for [RequireJS](http://requirejs.org) for configuring module Paths automatically from bower.json (InBrowser & InBuild).
 May also work on other AMD loaders (never tested it).

-For more plugins check [RequireJS Wiki](https://github.com/jrburke/requirejs/wiki/Plugins).

 ## Install